 Iceland is home to many glaciers, the largest one by far is the Vatnajökull glacier in the southeast and east part of the country.

 Glaciers are made out of very dense ice, that doesn't melt away during summer.
-Parts of glaciers may melt and the glacier may shrink in size, or grow larger, but if the ice melts completely then the glacier seizes to exist and becomes merely a mountain.
+Parts of glaciers may melt and the glacier may shrink in size, or grow larger, but if the ice melts completely then the glacier ceases to exist and becomes merely a mountain.

-Some glaciers in Iceland have already seized to exist, such as the former glacier named Ok.
+Some glaciers in Iceland have already disappeared completely, such as the former glacier 'Ok'.

 Glaciers only exist on land.
 Blocks of ice on sea or in water are called icebergs or ice sheets.
-Glacier lagoons are often found at the tip of a crawling glacier, such as the famous Jökulsárlón glacier lagoon.
+Glacier lagoons are often found at the tip of a crawling glacier, like the famous Jökulsárlón glacier lagoon.

 Another characteristic of a glacier is that it is constantly moving.
 It's their own weight that makes them move and deform, creating crevasses, moulins and seracs.
 Rivers may often run underneath or through glaciers where they shape the ice.